AriFordsham/GHCWiki/working-conventions.md

     into this category.
   - **_\|_** is for tickets that have been triaged, but we don't plan to fix them for a particular release.
 This might be because the bug is low priority, or is simply too hard to fix right now.

-- **Severity**: this is set by the submitter of the ticket, and indicates how important the issue is to them, i.e. is it preventing them from doing something altogether, or just a minor annoyance.
-The severity might be reduced if we discover a workaround.

-- **Priority**: this field is for the GHC development team to help us prioritise what we work on.
-Bugs that have a high severity will tend to be prioritised higher, as will bugs that are regressions from a previous release.

 - **Test Case**: fill in this field with the name of the test in the test suite.
 Typically every bug closed should have an appropriate test case added to the test suite.